kasper573/racp/readme.md

 - Add the following [GitHub Action Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) to your fork's repository settings:
   - `DEPLOY_HOST` - The host of the server to deploy to
   - `DEPLOY_USERNAME` - The ssh username to connect with when deploying
-  - `DEPLOY_PASSWORD` - The ssh password to connect with when deploying
+  - `DEPLOY_KEY` - The ssh key to connect with when deploying
   - `DEPLOY_JWT_SECRET` - The JWT secret to use for user authentication (Any secret and unique string)
   - `DEPLOY_API_PORT` - The port to run the api on (Whatever port you want)
   - `DEPLOY_APP_PORT` - The port to run the web app on (80 is recommended, but it's up to you)